astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/whatiscs.md

 ## What *isn't* software engineering?

-I might be too much of an idealist, but I don't think software engineering is about the paycheck.
+I don't think software engineering is about the paycheck.
 It shouldn't be.
 I'm always pretty grossed out and disappointed by the people looking at [levels.fyi](https://www.levels.fyi) comparisons of which company is going to give them $900k a year and work them into the ground; or the relatively newfound [ghost software engineers](https://www.businessinsider.com/tech-companies-ghost-engineers-stanford-underperformers-coding-2024-11), who work multiple remote jobs and get paid more for doing less [^ref3].